richeterre/Departures/README.md

 # Departures

 A standalone watchOS app built with SwiftUI for learning and fun.
-It shows upcoming transit departures for various stations in Berlin.
+It shows upcoming transit departures in Berlin by station, as returned by the [VBB API](https://3.vbb.transport.rest/docs).

 ## Limitations